Engineering Case Studies

 Global SRE Operating Model at F5

-Sr. Director of Product Engineering & Head of SRE.F5’s Distributed Cloud platform powers global multi‑cloud networking and security for enterprise customers.
+Sr. Director of Product Engineering & Head of SREF5’s Distributed Cloud platform powers global multi‑cloud networking and security for enterprise customers.

 Silos, inconsistent incident response, and burnout were slowing down a platform facing explosive traffic growth.